 I raised the anchor and departed from Archangelos at 0840.
 We motored slowly to Papandria (Παπανδριά), Lipsi (Λειψοί) [37° 16.8' N 026° 46.2' E] 5.2 M away arriving at 1010.
 On the way I ran the water-maker and filled the tanks and 2 bottles.
 I also did manage to get the autopilot’s track mode to work getting the waypoint signal from the eS75 display.

 I anchored over sand in 6 m depth with about 40 m of scope.
 Before dropping the anchor I attached to it the small buoy to mark its position.
 I then put up the tent.

-After lowering the dinghy and the anchor check I re-organized all the boat equipment manuals throwing away old ones no longer applicable.
+After lowering the dinghy and checking the anchor, I re-organized all the boat equipment manuals throwing away old ones, no longer applicable.

 In the evening I removed the tent went ashore and walked about 40 minutes to the town and had my usual ouzo and grilled octopus in the Nikis' & Louli's café.
 They greeted me warmly and asked if I was on my way to Samos.
 I made a nice meal with other mezedes (tasty appetizers).
 I then walked to the bakery and got a loaf of fresh bread and some crisini.
 Then I walked back.
 On the way I noticed that now there were several trash bins and the harbor and road are much cleaner, unusually so for a Greek island.